bhutto17/Deep-Learning-Fashion-Classifier/README.md

 # 🧠 Fashion-MNIST Image Classification with CNN

 A deep learning project for classifying grayscale fashion images using a Convolutional Neural Network (CNN).
-Built as part of the final project for the course *CSC 578: Deep Learning and Neural Networks* at DePaul University.

 ## 📁 Project Overview